MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-language-extensions.md

 ## Full install of SQL Server and Language Extensions

-You can install and configure the database engine and Machine Learning Services in one procedure by appending Java packages and parameters on a command that installs the database engine.
+You can install and configure the database engine and Language Extensions in one procedure by appending Java packages and parameters on a command that installs the database engine.

 1. Provide a command line that includes the database engine, plus language extension features.